crocskat/CrocsKat-Improved-vanilla-Resources/README.md

 # HUD-Tooltip-Hider-Minecraft-Bedrock

 A resource pack I made for Minecraft Bedrock which hides the very distracting HUD item name.
+I might add more features down the line.